FedNST: Federated Noisy Student Training for Automatic Speech Recognition: Introduction

 Significant improvements in Automatic Speech Recognition (ASR) have been achieved through the development of End-to-End (E2E) Attention-based models~\cite{DBLP:conf/interspeech/GulatiQCPZYHWZW20,DBLP:journals/corr/abs-2010-10504} and semi/self-supervised learning~\cite{DBLP:journals/ml/EngelenH20,DBLP:conf/interspeech/ParkZJHCLWL20/nst-asr}, allowing for utilization of ever-increasing training corpora.
 Acquiring speech data for applications such as voice assistants requires transferring sensitive user data to the cloud, leading to privacy compromises \cite{DBLP:journals/csl/SchullerSBNVBSWEBMW15,DBLP:conf/ai/GuLCZM17,DBLP:conf/icpr/KottiK08,DBLP:conf/interspeech/SrivastavaBTV19}.
 Federated Learning (FL)~\cite{DBLP:journals/corr/KonecnyMYRSB16,DBLP:conf/aistats/McMahanMRHA17} offers a solution by training models on user devices (clients) without sharing private data with the server.
 Briefly, an FL algorithm involves: (1) selecting a group of clients, (2) transmitting a \textit{global} model to clients, (3) training the global model on local user data, (4) transmitting \textit{ gradients/weights} back to the server, (5) aggregating \textit{gradients/weights}, and (6) repeating steps 1-5 until convergence.

-Various Federated ASR methods have been proposed to train ASR models in FL systems ~\cite{Dimitriadis2020AFA,DBLP:journals/corr/abs-2104-14297,DBLP:conf/icassp/GulianiBM21, DBLP:conf/icassp/CuiLK21}.
+Various Federated ASR methods have been proposed to train ASR models in FL systems ~\cite{Dimitriadis2020AFA,DBLP:conf/icassp/GaoPZFGBL22,DBLP:conf/icassp/GulianiBM21, DBLP:conf/icassp/CuiLK21}.
 Specific challenges arising from data heterogeneity (speech characteristics, amount of data, acoustic environments etc.) are addressed via client-dependent data transformations \cite{DBLP:conf/icassp/CuiLK21} and imposing upper limits on the number of client samples \cite{DBLP:conf/icassp/GulianiBM21}.
-Improvements to distributed optimization of models, such as Word Error Rate (WER) based aggregation~\cite{DBLP:journals/corr/abs-2104-14297} and a hierarchical gradient weighting scheme~\cite{Dimitriadis2020AFA} have been proposed.
-FL for realistic ASR is presented in \cite{DBLP:journals/corr/abs-2104-14297}, showing feasibility with the French and Italian CommonVoice subsets \cite{DBLP:conf/lrec/ArdilaBDKMHMSTW20}, comprising of thousands of challenging speakers.
+Improvements to distributed optimization of models, such as alternative aggregation weighting schemes based on Word Error Rate (WER)~\cite{DBLP:conf/icassp/GaoPZFGBL22} and hierarchical gradients~\cite{Dimitriadis2020AFA} have also been proposed.
+A realistic setup for Federated ASR is presented in \cite{DBLP:conf/icassp/GaoPZFGBL22}, showing feasibility with the French and Italian CommonVoice subsets \cite{DBLP:conf/lrec/ArdilaBDKMHMSTW20}, comprising of thousands of challenging speakers.
 The above approaches all assume availability of labelled data on clients participating in FL.
-In real-world ASR applications, however, manual annotation of user data on clients is infeasible.
+In real-world ASR applications, however, manual annotation of user data on the clients is infeasible.

 Recent semi- and self-supervised central training methods achieve state-of-the-art (SotA) accuracy, but require storing data at a central location \cite{DBLP:conf/nips/BaevskiZMA20,DBLP:journals/corr/abs-2010-10504,DBLP:conf/asru/ChungZHCQPW21}.
-A natural question then arises: can we adopt vanilla methods to leverage \textit{unlabelled} user data for federated ASR?
+A natural question then arises: can we adopt vanilla methods to leverage \textit{unlabelled} user data for federated training of ASR models?